North American Monarch SAFE

 What the zoo is doing

 We currently have multiple areas in the zoo where we grow butterfly weed (Asclepias tuberosa), a species of milkweed that monarchs need to complete their life cycle, as well as other native plants.
-These serve as important waystations for pollinators in an urban area for butterflies to refuel on nectar as well as reproduce.
-We also harvest milkweed seeds from our plants to create seed packs to be given away or sold in our gift shop.
+These serve as important waystations for pollinators to refuel on nectar and reproduce.

 We host native plant sales during peak migration and planting seasons to promote native plants in home gardens for migrating monarchs.
 This also serves as a way to educate the public on the importance of native plants in backyard spaces.
 The money generated from these plant sales go to the Delaware Zoological Society’s Conservation fund.

-In 2021, we began participation in the M3 Monarch Migration Study, by the University of Michigan.
+In 2021, we participated in the M3 Monarch Migration Study led by the University of Michigan.
 This project utilizes Onset HOBO MX 2202 data loggers to collect light, pressure, and temperature data.
-This information will help researchers determine the daily flight paths of individual monarch butterflies for the first time!
+This information helps researchers determine the daily flight paths of individual monarch butterflies for the first time!
 By using these new technologies, we can better track Monarchs’ migration and protect their migration routes.

 What you can do